Cake antipattern

 Adding dependencies

-In bigger projects, the number of services, repositories and utilities will be surely bigger than 1-2.
+In bigger projects, the number of services, repositories, and utilities will surely be greater than one or two.
 So your cake will start looking like:

 object PaymentTransactionApiController